Nixon Peabody LLP

 Oct 22, 2020

-By Richard Michael Price and Harry Kelly
+By Harry Kelly

 The U.S. Department of Housing and Urban Development (HUD) issued a further update to its Frequently Asked Questions (FAQs) for subsidized multifamily housing programs to clarify and extend certain interim procedures and tie in the CDC’s Order creating a national eviction moratorium for nonpayment of rent.